T-Mobile probe into breach finds more customers hit, tally now at 53 mln | Technology

 The data includes addresses, dates of birth and phone numbers of customers, the company said, adding that it had no indication that the accessed data contained financial information such as credit card or other payment data.
 The wireless carrier is the latest victim of a series of cyberattacks on large corporations in the United States as hackers exploit weakened user system privacy and security due to work-from-home policies instituted since the onset of the coronavirus pandemic.

 "Our investigation is ongoing and will continue for some time, but at this point, we are confident that we have closed off the access," T-Mobile said in a regulatory filing https://bit.ly/3mfgPc9.
-Some T-Mobile customers sued the company for damages late Thursday night in Seattle federal court, saying in a proposed class action that the cyberattack violated their privacy and exposed them to a higher risk of fraud and identity theft.
+Shares of the company were flat in early trading on Friday.
+They have fallen around 3% since the breach was first disclosed.

-T-Mobile has offered antivirus maker McAfee's identity protection services free for two years to anyone who believes their data was breached.
+T-Mobile has offered two years of antivirus maker McAfee's identity protection services, which includes protection from online theft, free to anyone who believes their data was breached.
 Its steps won praise from some analysts.

-"We believe TMUS (T-Mobile) is taking the correct steps to both secure its systems as well as contain the fallout," Keith Snyder, equity analyst at CFRA Research, said in a note on Wednesday.
+"We believe TMUS (T-Mobile) is taking the correct steps to both secure its systems as well as contain the fallout with customers by offering two free years of identity protection," Keith Snyder, equity analyst at CFRA Research, said in a note on Wednesday.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)